null-machine/limbus-company-roll-analyzer/index.md

 # Yet Another Limbus Company Tier List

 Written by a stats-obsessed psychopath.
 Feedback goes to LOWERCASE#0357.
+Reviewed by Nex#7448 and Kervina.

 ---